National deadline: January 15, 2016

 - Be currently enrolled at a university/college in the United States, Canada or the UK as a full-time student in the field of biology, chemistry, physics, earth sciences or engineering (or a closely related field),

 - Be an undergraduate who will have completed at least 2 years of a degree program by the time of the placement

 - Prove that you will be registered as an undergraduate at your university/college for the academic year 2015/2016 (i.e., that you will still have undergraduate status upon your return to your home university).

 - German language skills are not required for most positions but would be helpful to manage

 Award summary and conditions: RISE is a summer internship program for undergraduate students from the United States, Canada and the U.K. in the fields of biology, chemistry, physics, earth sciences and engineering.
 It offers unique opportunities for undergraduate students to work with research groups at universities and top research institutions across Germany for a period of 2 to 3 months during the summer.
 RISE interns are matched with doctoral students whom they assist and who serve as their mentors.
 The working language will be English.
 All scholarship holders receive stipends from the DAAD to help cover living expenses, while partner universities and research institutes provide housing assistance.
 RISE placements provide students the opportunity to live and work in an international context, to strengthen their practical and theoretical skills, and to improve their (or begin learning!)
 German.
 Last but not least, the research internship should be a source of mutual cultural enrichment for both the interns and their hosts.

-Application process: Online registration.
-The registration will enable you to access the internship offers submitted by PhD students in Germany.
+Online application process: The registration of your application will enable you to access the internship offers submitted by PhD students in Germany.
 You may apply for up to three projects.

 Applications materials: Guidelines are found at: http://www.daad.de/rise/en/11638/index.html